 How to advise your people to use office politics in the ‘right way’

 Political proficiency is a skill that can be improved and utilised to gain an organisational advantage.
-However, the last thing you want is all your employees ruthlessly adopting different strategies to gain advantage at someone else’s expense.
+However, the last thing you want is all your employees ruthlessly adopting different strategies to gain an advantage at someone else’s expense.

 These tips will offer guidance on the proper ways your people should conduct themselves when undertaking workplace politics:

 Sit Back & Observe: